qrzbing/zed-android-port/README.md

 npm install -g @anthropic-ai/claude-code
 ```

-Toolchains and LSPs for other languages live in [LSP install recipes](#lsp-install-recipes) further down.
+Toolchains and LSPs for other languages have install recipes in the bootstrap repo: [`Dylanmurzello/zdroid-bootstrap`](https://github.com/Dylanmurzello/zdroid-bootstrap).

 > [!CAUTION]
 > Do **not** run `apt --fix-broken install` on a fresh bootstrap before you've installed anything else.